What is active mobility?

 AWL-Electricity - A Quebec-based startup designing the world’s first autonomous and wireless charging station for motorized mobility aids and the micro-mobility sector.
 This solution increases user autonomy and integrates into public and commercial spaces without the need for human intervention.

-Manmeet Maggu, Trexo Robotica
+Manmeet Maggu, Trexo Robotics

-Manmeet Maggu, Trexo Robotica
+Manmeet Maggu, Trexo Robotics

-Manmeet Maggu, Trexo Robotica
+Manmeet Maggu, Trexo Robotics

 Trexo Robotics - An Ontario-based startup developing wearable robotic exoskeletons for children with mobility disabilities, enabling them to walk independently.
 Their Robotic Gait Trainer transforms lives by making walking accessible for children across the world.